my diamond-shape logo; quite minimalisitic. Liam Collod

 source/ > published/

-index.rst > index.html
+index.md > index.html

 index.css > index.css